Acton Bridge railway station: Facilities

-Acton Bridge is un-staffed, although tickets can be purchased from a self-service ticket machine, which is connected to the national network, located inside the booking hall.
+Acton Bridge is unstaffed, although tickets can be purchased from a self-service ticket machine, which is located inside the booking hall.
 There is no wheelchair access, as all platforms can only be accessed by steps from the footbridge.
-The station has limited bus connections, and a small car park which can hold around 25 vehicles.
+The station has limited bus connections and a small car park with 15 spaces.
 Each platform has rudimentary waiting shelters and help points.
-There is a toilet underneath the road bridge, but it has been closed for many years and is in an unusable condition.

-The station, and its gardens, are maintained by volunteers from Acton Bridge Women's Institute, and won a Commendation in the 2003 JPD 'Best Kept Station' competition.
+The station and its gardens are maintained by volunteers from Acton Bridge Women's Institute; it won a commendation in the 2003 JPD Best Kept Station competition.

 Services

-Acton Bridge has two trains per hour in weekday peak hours, reducing to one every two hours outside the peaks, all operated by London Northwestern Class 350 trains running between Liverpool Lime Street and Birmingham New Street.
-These services start later on Sundays and run at reduced timetable.
-Most trains, particularly northbound, use the centre platforms on the main line, but when a train is delayed or there is disruption, some southbound services towards Birmingham may use the relief line platform instead.
+On weekdays and Saturdays, Acton Bridge is served by one train per hour in each direction between Liverpool Lime Street and Birmingham New Street, operated by London Northwestern Railway.
+These services start later on Sundays and run once an hour from mid-morning.

+Most trains, particularly southbound, use the centre platforms on the main line but, when a train is delayed or there is disruption, some southbound services may use the relief line platform instead.